KingSwim404/software-engineer-manifesto/en/SEM.md

 - Encounter problems ask google first;

+- Standing in the Angle of the respondents to ask questions；

 - As you can, makes people understand your code;

 - Take responsibility for your own code，if the code not self-tested  never available to others;